daily word - walls

 Add new comment

-daily word - silence
+daily word - least of these

 Dale Cresap's picture